squidmin/java-labs/src/main/java/lambdas/README.md

 ### `R apply(T t)`

 This is the abstract method of the `Function` interface.
 It takes one argument of type `T` as input and returns a value of type `R`.

 In the below example, we will create a function called `lengthFunction`.
 It takes a string as input and returns the length of the string as output.

+### `FunctionInterfaceDemo.java`

 ```java
 import java.util.function.Function;